-Located on Back Bay in extreme Southeastern Virginia, Princess Anne Wildlife Management Area serves as the Game Department’s major waterfowl hunting area.
+Located on Back Bay in extreme Southeastern Virginia, Princess Anne Wildlife Management Area serves as DWR’s major waterfowl hunting area.
 Hunting opportunity is further enhanced by a long-standing cooperative agreement with Virginia State Parks that provides limited access to False Cape State Park for hunting waterfowl and deer.

 Four tracts, totaling 1,546 acres, make up the Princess Anne Wildlife Management Area.
 Beasley, Trojan and Whitehurst, are on the western shore of Back Bay, a slightly brackish body separated from the Atlantic Ocean by False Cape.
 The Pocahontas Tract, a group of marshy islands, is at the south end of the bay.
 The Beasley and Whitehurst Tract is a combination of marshes, man-made impoundments and upland.
 Impoundment water levels are manipulated to promote vegetation for wintering and migrating waterfowl.